equinor/data-science-template/README.md

 As it is impossible to create a single template that will meet all of a projects needs this example should be considered dynamic and changed based upon the working and evolution of your project.

 ## Usage
 Download a copy of the files from this repository and modify as suited.
-In particular this readme file should be updated to describe your project including setup, configuration and usage.
+In particular this readme file should be updated to describe your project including setup, configuration and usage.If you clone the repository then be shore to commit to a new project specific repository.

 ## Installation
 1. Install git and checkout the [git code repository]